DeltriDev/DeltriDev/README.md

 Hey there!
-I'm DeltriDev
+I'm DeltriDev\n
-I'm a high school student with a passion for computers and programming Here you can see my coding projects but also check out [my itch page](https://deltridev.itch.io)
+I'm a high school student with a passion for computers and programming\n Here you can see my coding projects but also check out [my itch page](https://deltridev.itch.io)\n
 Discord: @alonealexandros
 <!---
 DeltriDev/DeltriDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.